angristan/ansible-restic/README.md

 This role will setup [Restic](https://restic.net/) backups on a Debian/Ubuntu machine using a systemd service and timer.

-It is a bit specific since it assumes you want to use a SFTP backend for restic and will thus setup the SSH config and SSH private keys (see variables below).
+It supports S3 backend or SFTP backend and will thus setup the SSH config and SSH private keys (see variables below).

 ## Role Variables